-Gill exclusively uses plant fibre in her work, transforming natural straw into pulp, a versatile medium which can be drawn, poured or lifted onto screens before drying.
-The thin, dried layers can range from smooth to textured, depending on the required form.
-Gill uses the medium to create thin yet complex layers which become sculptural as they are built up.
-Every piece maintains a sense of purity and simplicity, reflecting the natural and sustainable origin of the material.
+Paper maker and artist Gill Wilson exclusively uses plant fibre in her work, transforming natural straw into pulp, a versatile medium which she draws, pours or lifts onto screens before drying.
+Gill uses this to create thin layers which are space mounted to allow the play of light.
+Every piece maintains a calm sense of purity and simplicity, reflecting the natural and sustainable origin of the material.